GIST-DSLab/Augmentation_with_GPT/README.md

   V. hand_filter.py

-    this python file is that I've used to filter inadequated data.
+    this python file is that I've used to filter inadequate data.